-Behavior therapy is an important treatment for many children with autism or other developmental disorders.
+Behavior therapy for kids is an important treatment for many children with autism or other developmental disorders.
 Behavior therapy aims to increase a child’s skills for independent living while decreasing challenging behaviors.
 There are several different approaches to behavior therapy that have been developed and studied.
 The approach to behavior therapy most widely studied is Applied Behavior Analysis (ABA).

+Our care model is a blended cognitive, behavioral, and relationship-based model that helps your child get the care that fits their needs.
 We have developed a neurological approach to behavior therapy that draws on the most effective techniques from:

 Applied Behavior Analysis (ABA)

 Developmental and relationship-based models of intervention

 Cortica’s approach to behavior therapy aims to reshape neural networks to enhance long-range connectivity.

 Our skilled ABA clinicians can conduct sessions in your home, in our center, and in the community, when clinically appropriate.
 Some examples of milestones we work to accomplish with ABA therapy include: